Esri/workflowmanager-createjob-widget/README_CONFIG.md

 * **Click OK** to save and close the Create Job widget configuration window.

+### Fully Qualified Table Names
+If the Create Job widget is unable to query your Workflow Manager Server for job type information, it may be necessary to fully qualify your table names.
+* Locate and edit the widget's [`config.json`](./widgets/WorkflowManagerCreateJobs/config.json) file in a text editor
+* Update the `fullyQualifiedJobTypesTableName` property with your fully qualified table table name
+  * Example: `"fullyQualifiedJobTypesTableName": "wmx.WMX.JTX_JOB_TYPES"`
+* Save the file and reconfigure your widget in Web AppBuilder.

 ## Usage

 * The widget opens with a list of jobs types that jobs can be created from, and a search bar for filtering